Russian airstrike escalates offensive in western Ukraine

 The U.N. has recorded at least 596 civilian deaths, though it believes the true toll is much higher, and Ukraine’s Prosecutor General’s office said that at least 85 children are among them.
 An American filmmaker and journalist was also killed Sunday.
 Millions more people have fled their homes amid the largest land conflict in Europe since World War II.

-Talks for a broad cease-fire have thus far failed, but the Kremlin’s spokesman said another round would take place on Monday by videolink, according to Russian state news agency Tass.
-Meanwhile, U.S. President Joe Biden is sending his national security adviser to Rome to meet with a Chinese official amid concerns that country is amplifying Russian disinformation and may help Moscow evade punishing Western economic sanctions.
+Talks for a broad cease-fire have so far failed, but the Kremlin’s spokesman said another round would take place on Monday by videolink, according to Russian state news agency Tass.
+Meanwhile, U.S. President Joe Biden is sending his national security adviser to Rome to meet with a Chinese official.
+There are worries in Washington that Beijing is amplifying Russian disinformation and may help Moscow evade punishing Western economic sanctions.

 The attacked training base near Yavoriv is less than 25 kilometers (15 miles) from the Polish border and appears to be the westernmost target struck during Russia’s 18-day invasion.